 A. General Passive Treatment Technologies requirements

-1. The discharger choosing to implement passive treatment technologies (passive treatment) on their site shall comply with all requirements in this Attachment and this General Permit.
+A.1.
+The discharger choosing to implement passive treatment technologies (passive treatment) on their site shall comply with all requirements in this Attachment and this General Permit.

-2. Passive treatment is the application of natural or synthetic chemicals and products (products) to reduce turbidity in discharges through coagulation and flocculation.
+A.2.
+Passive treatment is the application of natural or synthetic chemicals and products to reduce turbidity in discharges through coagulation and flocculation.
 Passive treatment does not rely on computerized, enclosed systems with pumps, filters, and real-time controls.
 Passive treatment may include pumps where they are necessary to move water around the site.
 This Attachment is for the use of water applied passive treatment products that remove suspended solids such as sediment from stormwater (e.g., liquid treatment chemicals, powders, slow-releasing solid blocks/socks) without using an active treatment system.

-3. The discharger shall not use chemical treatment as a standalone Best Management Practice (BMP) for site erosion and sediment controls and shall maximize the use of non-chemical BMPs for site erosion and sediment controls.
+A.3.
+The discharger shall not use chemical treatment as a standalone Best Management Practice (BMP) for site erosion and sediment controls and shall maximize the use of non-chemical BMPs for site erosion and sediment controls.

-4. The discharger shall employ a trained person knowledgeable in the principles and practices of passive treatment to oversee the product application or installation.
+A.4.
+The discharger shall employ a trained person knowledgeable in the principles and practices of passive treatment to oversee the product application or installation.

-5. The discharger shall store products at the site in leak-proof containers with secondary containment kept under a storm-resistant shelter.
+A.5.
+The discharger shall store products at the site in leak-proof containers with secondary containment kept under a storm-resistant shelter.
 The discharger shall follow the manufacturer’s instructions for handling and storage.

-6. The discharger shall use passive treatment in manner that precludes the accidental discharge of passive treatment products during storage, application, and after being applied.
+A.6.
+The discharger shall use passive treatment in a manner that precludes the accidental discharge of passive treatment products during storage, application, and after being applied.

-7. The discharger shall maintain a copy of the site-specific passive treatment plan in the Stormwater Pollution Prevention Plan (SWPPP).
-This document shall be kept updated in SMARTS and on-site in compliance with the record retention requirements in the Standard Provisions of this General Permit (Section VI).
+A.7.
+The discharger shall maintain a copy of the site-specific Passive Treatment Plan in the Stormwater Pollution Prevention Plan (SWPPP).
+This document shall be kept updated in the Stormwater Multiple Application and Report Tracking System (SMARTS) and on-site in compliance with the record retention requirements in the Standard Provisions of this General Permit (Section VI).

 B. Passive Treatment Design and Toxicology Requirements

-1. The use of cationic chemicals for passive treatment is not authorized by this General Permit.
-Cationic chemicals are only authorized for use in active treatment systems complying with the criteria in Attachment F of this General Permit. , .
+B.1.
+The use of cationic chemicals for passive treatment is not authorized by this General Permit.
+Cationic chemicals are only authorized for use in active treatment systems complying with the criteria in Attachment F of this General Permit.
+Anionic chemicals are authorized for use in passive treatment systems, typically consisting of polyacrylamides.
+Passive treatment consisting of polyacrylamides must:

-Passive treatment consisting of polyacrylamides must2: Be free of nonylphenol and nonylphenol ethoxylates, often used as surfactants in emulsion-based products.
+Be free of nonylphenol and nonylphenol ethoxylates, often used as surfactants in emulsion-based products.
 Emulsion-based products may contain surfactants and petroleum distillates that can be toxic to aquatic life;

 Be food grade (National Sanitary Foundation/American National Standards Institute) products, or contain less than 0.05 percent residual monomer by volume;